NVIDIA/cuDecomp/docs/overview.rst

 the *global grid*.
 The global grid is decomposed across :math:`N_{\text{GPU}}` processes in a 2D **process grid** with dimensions :math:`P_{\text{row}} \times P_{\text{col}}`.
 The processes are logically grouped by column and row index into :math:`P_{\text{row}}` *row* communicators and :math:`P_{\text{col}}` *column* communicators.
-For consistency with :code:`MPI_Cart_*` routines, the ranks are assigned in a row-major ordering (i.e. row communicators are composed of sequential ranks).
+By default, for consistency with :code:`MPI_Cart_*` routines, the ranks are assigned in a row-major ordering (i.e. row communicators are composed of sequential ranks).
+This can be changed to column-major ordering using the :code:`CUDECOMP_USE_COL_MAJOR_RANK_ORDER` environment variable (see :ref:`env-var-section-ref`).

 cuDecomp will distribute the global domain data so that each process is assigned a unique *pencil* of data, with three different pencil configurations corresponding to different transposed configurations of the global domain.
 The domain can be